PD SAI

 PROJECTED ACTIVITIES:

-• 4QFY24: System integrator contract award
+• FY25: System prototype 2 contract award and integration

 High Accuracy Detection and Exploitation System (HADES)